A physical basis for cosmological correlators from cuts: Correlators from twisted integrals

 Central to our analysis is the wavefunction of the universe $\Psi[\Phi]$.
 Formally, this is computed as a path integral by integrating over all bulk field configurations $\phi(\vec{x},\eta)$ with non-vanishing Dirichlet boundary condition in the future $\phi(\vec{x},\eta=0)=\Phi(\vec{x})$.
 It is standard to work in momentum space where the wavefunction has the expansion

 and the standard $i \epsilon$ prescription selects the adiabatic/Bunch-Davies/Hartle-Hawking vacuum at the early-time boundary $\eta \to -\infty$.
-The kernels $\psi_n^{(\ell)}$ are called \textit{wavefunction coefficients} and $\{\vec{k}_i\}$ denotes the set of all \textit{spatial} momentum.
+The kernels $\psi^{(n,\ell)}$ are the $n$-point \textit{wavefunction coefficients} with $n$ denoting the number of field insertions on the late-time boundary and $\{\vec{k}_i\}$ the corresponding set of all \textit{spatial} momentum.
+In our analysis, we will be more interested in the number of vertices (or equivalently sites) in a graph $\G$ rather than the number of external fields on the future boundary.
+To differentiate this fact, the wavefunction coefficient for the $n$-site, $\ell$-loop graph will be denoted by $\psi_n^{(\ell)}$.
 There has been significant progress in the perturbative computations of these wavefunction coefficients in the Bunch-Davies state, both for conformally-coupled scalars as well as massless and light states \cite{ArkaniHamed2017, Benincasa:2019vqr}.
-In this paper we only deal with the \emph{loop integrands} and do not include the measure for loop momentum integration.
-For a discussion on the associated loop integrals and recent progress, see \cite{Benincasa:2024lxe, Lee:2023jby, Benincasa:2024ptf, Chowdhury:2023arc}.
+Also, we note that $\vec{L}_j$ denote the loop momenta and consequently the wavefunction coefficient $\psi_n^{(\ell)}$ corresponds to the \emph{loop integrand} of a given graph.
+For a discussion on the associated loop integrals and recent progress, please refer to \cite{Benincasa:2024lxe, Lee:2023jby, Benincasa:2024ptf, Chowdhury:2023arc}.

 The FRW wavefunction coefficients $\psi_n^{(\ell)}$ can be constructed out of their (\textit{shifted}) flat-space counterparts $\hat{\Omega}_n^{\elll}$ (as expressed in \eqref{eq:wvfn}), which admit a purely geometric description in terms of the associated cosmological polytope.
 We review the cosmological polytope and the corresponding hyperplane arrangement in section \ref{sec:UniversalIntegrand}.
-Then in section \ref{sec:FRWUplift}, we elaborate on how to uplift of the flat-space canonical form to FRW spacetimes and the associated twisted cohomology.
+Then in section \ref{sec:FRWUplift}, we elaborate on how to uplift the flat-space canonical form to FRW spacetimes and the associated twisted cohomology.
 Section \ref{sec:relCohom} reviews the the intersection number and dual relative twisted cohomology; our main tools for analyzing the analytic structure of FRW integrals.